cloud-simple/docker-ciscat/README.md

   * `DEFAULT_SENDER_EMAIL_ADDRESS` - default address for `forgot password` email messages
 * Create the directory `/srv/docker/ccpd/downloads` with the following directory structure within it and add there corresponding content
   * `./dashboard/` place here the distribution `zip` file with CCPD App, like: `./dashboard/CIS-CAT-Pro-Dashboard-v2.3.2-unix.zip`
-* The following is an exemplary content of possible directory structure - more details on how the container processes the directory structure are available in the section **Deployment details - ccpd** below
+* The following is an exemplary content of possible directory structure - more details on how the container processes the directory structure are available in the section '**Deployment details - ccpd**' below

 ```
 $ tree /srv/docker/ccpd/downloads